Why should I study this course?

 How is the course assessed?

-One question from a choice of two comparing pre-1900 text Frankenstein and post-1900 text The Handmaid’s Tale from the topic of Science and Society which contain a thematic focus and test your ability to discuss relevant contextual factors.
+One question from a choice of two comparing pre-1900 text Tess of the D'Urbevilles and post-1900 text A Thousand Splendid Suns.
+The thematic focus of ‘Women and Society’ will test your ability to discuss relevant contextual factors.

 Section A - Post 2000 specified poetry Anthology: one question from a choice of two.
 Both use the same unseen poem and relate to different studied poems from the Anthology.

-Coursework - One extended comparative essay referring to two texts of your choice, linked by theme, movement, author or period and selected from poetry, drama, prose or literary non-fiction.
-(60 marks - 20% of overall A level - 2500-3000 words).
+- One extended comparative essay referring to two texts of your choice, linked by theme, movement, author or period.
+The texts may be selected from poetry, drama, prose or literary non-fiction.

 What will the course prepare me for?